yaz29/cloud-security-portfolio/sc-300-labs/11-App-Registration-&-Enterprise-Apps/README.md

 This hands-on work proves production-level expertise in application identity management, highly relevant for **Identity Engineer, Application Security Architect, Cloud Developer, and Zero Trust roles**.

+This lab focuses on Microsoft Entra ID application identities, including app registrations and enterprise applications.
+Validation is performed through configuration review and token-based access, not end-user interaction.

+This lab focuses on application identity configuration and backend validation.
+Interactive user flows were demonstrated in Lab 10; therefore, static screenshots were used here.

 ---
 ## 🎯 Lab Objectives
 - Understand App Registration vs. Enterprise Application vs. Service Principal